 Towel rental: 220 yen.
 Massage: upwards of 1800 yen.

 The featured image of lanterns in the sento are from an official source.
-The lanterns are hung during the summer of 2021.
 Official website

 Onsen Dojo Baths, Hot springs and leisure facilities in Saitama